exasol/public-knowledgebase/Database-Features/unsafe-expressions-sql-and-join-order.md

 - Always keep in mind that SQL does not guarantee execution order: filters, joins, and expression evaluations may occur in different sequences depending on the execution plan.
 - Avoid unsafe expressions: handle edge cases like invalid or extreme values explicitly (e.g. use safe functions like TRUNC(d.DATEVALUE, 'W') instead of ADD_DATES to calculate the start of the week).
-- Enforce execution order when needed: if you want to guarantee the filter is applied before the join, you can force materialization of the CTE (e.g. add ORDER BY FALSE at the end of the CTE).
+- Enforce execution order when needed: if you want to guarantee the filter is applied before the join, you can force materialization of the CTE (e.g. add ORDER BY FALSE at the end of the CTE). **Keep in mind** that large materializations can consume a significant amount of temporary data, which may lead to block swapping and reduced throughput.
+- Alternatively, you can use a secure approach like CASE-WHEN to explicitly handle unsafe input values.

 ```sql
 open schema vit;